A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Numerical Validation of the Deflation Approach

 We give a brief overview of some aspects of the numerical implementation.
 First, the systems are discretized using the finite element package FEniCS \cite{Alnes2015FEniCS, Logg2012Fenics}, where the meshes are either created with FEniCS itself or Gmsh \cite{Geuzaine2009Gmsh}.
 We utilize a LBB-stable Taylor-Hood finite element discretization which consists of quadratic Lagrange elements for the velocity and linear Lagrange elements for the pressure.
 The level-set function is discretized by linear Lagrange elements.
 The adjoint equations for the topological gradient calculations are supplied by the software package cashocs \cite{Blauth2021cashocs, Blauth2023Cashocs}, which is an open source software written in python and based on FEniCS.
 The package allows for automated adjoint computation due to an implementation of the continuous adjoint approach.
 Furthermore, it can be used to solve shape optimization, optimal control, and topology optimization problems in an automated fashion.

 Next, we explain how the volume constraint in $(\ref{eq:problem2pipes5holes})$ is handled numerically.
 The approach is based on a shift of the level-set function such that the volume constraint is satisfied.
 We assume that for a newly updated level-set function $\psi_{n+1}$, computed with $(\ref{eq:update})$, the corresponding shape $\Omega_{n+1}$ does not fulfill the volume constraint.
 Without loss of generality we assume that $|\Omega_{n+1}|<V_{\text{des}}$, the case $|\Omega_{n+1}|>V_{\text{des}}$ follows analogously.
 Then, we shift the level-set function with a strictly positive constant $c$ such that the volume constraint is fulfilled.
 In other words, we search for a $c>0$, such that the shape $\tilde{\Omega}_{n+1}$, prescribed by $\tilde{\psi}_{n+1}=\psi_{n+1}+c$, satisfies $|\tilde{\Omega}_{n+1}|=V_{\text{des}}$.
-Such a $c$ exists if the level-set function is not constant (see Appendix \ref{appendix:a}).
+Such a $c$ exists if the level-set function is not constant almost everywhere (see Appendix \ref{appendix:a}).
+If this assumption is not fulfilled, reinitializing the level-set function as a signed distance function yields the desired property (c.f. \cite{Liu2015LevelSet}), and, therefore, this assumption is reasonable.
 Numerically, this constant $c$ is computed using a bisection approach with numerical accuracy of $\epsilon_c=10^{-4}$.
-Since no additional PDEs need to be solved, the computational cost of this procedure is ble.
+Since no additional PDEs need to be solved, the computational cost of this procedure is reasonable.
 This procedure can also be applied to handle an inequality constraint on the volume as in Section \ref{ssec:volume_constrained}, where the shifted $\tilde{\Omega}$ of a shape $|\Omega|<V_L$ should satisfy $|\tilde{\Omega}|=V_L$.
 Again, the case $|\Omega|>V_U$ follows analogously.

 \begin{remark} The shifting of the level-set function, described above, has a significant advantage in the case of topology optimization for fluids.
 As the velocity tends to vanish in solid regions, so does the topological derivative, as indicated by $(\ref{eq:2pipes5holes_top_der})$.
 Consequently, the effect of the update $(\ref{eq:update})$ for the level-set function is negligibly small in those areas, making it hard to change solid back to fluid.
-However, the shifting of the level-set function provides us with the opportunity to convert solid regions back to fluid regions by moving the level-set functions in those areas. \end{remark}
+However, the shifting of the level-set function provides us with the opportunity to convert solid regions back to fluid regions by moving the level-set function in those areas. \end{remark}